Your vulva is the external part of your female genitals that you can see. Your vagina is inside your body.

 Live cultured yoghurt and other fermented food, such as kimchi, sauerkraut and kefir, contain good bacteria (Lactobacillus).
 When you eat these foods regularly, they help maintain good bacteria in your digestive system.

-Probiotics can be taken orally as a capsule or as a powder.
-These probiotics contain good bacteria in much higher quantities than what you would get from fermented foods alone.
+Probiotic supplements contain good bacteria in much higher quantities than what you would get from fermented foods alone.
+They can be taken orally as a capsule or as a powder.

 Some evidence suggests that probiotic supplements can be useful in preventing and treating vaginal infections, especially bacterial vaginosis, but more research is needed to support this.

 There are many kinds of probiotic supplements available.
-Ask your health professional to recommend the best probiotic for you.
+Ask a qualified health professional to recommend the best probiotic for you.

-If you are experiencing vulval irritation and your symptoms are not getting better, it’s important to see your doctor.
+You may find it hard to talk about the problem, but if you experience vulval irritation and your symptoms are not getting better, it’s important to see your doctor.
 They will take your medical history and ask about your symptoms.
 If they don’t check your vulva, ask for an examination.
 You might also need to have a urine test, vulval or vaginal swab, blood test or vulval biopsy.
 This process will ensure you get the right diagnosis and treatment.

 The sooner you seek help, the sooner your symptoms will improve.